WEDNESDAY, January 19

 1:00–4:00 PM Eastern Time

-Many students’ cognitive resources for learning are being diminished by the negative effects of persistent economic insecurity, discrimination, and hostility against non-majority groups based on race, ethnicity, national origin, sexual orientation, gender identity, and other aspects of difference.
-Lately, these effects have been worsened by high levels of uncertainty related to the pandemic and social unrest.
-Recognizing that students contending with these issues are no different than their peers in terms of cognitive capacity, we can implement strategies and interventions—inside and outside the classroom—that show promise in helping students regain the cognitive resources to be successful in college.
+For many college and university students, cognitive capacity for learning has been and is being diminished by the negative effects of persistent economic insecurity and discrimination and hostility against non-majority groups based on race, ethnicity, national origin, sexual orientation or gender identity, and other aspects of difference—and, lately, by high levels of uncertainty related to the pandemic and social unrest.
+Recognizing that these students are no different than their peers in terms of cognitive capacity, we can implement strategies and interventions—inside and outside the classroom—that show promise in helping students reclaim the cognitive capacity they need to be successful in college.